 Country of training (Canada excluded) Number of applicants in the reporting year

-U.S. 7
+U.S. 8

-Philippines 2
+Philippines 6

+Colombia 3

+Brazil 1

 China 1

+Egypt 1

+India 1

+Sri Lanka 1

+n/a

 n/a

 1Persons who have applied to start the process for entry to the profession.
 Select "n/a" from the drop-down list if you do not track this information.
 Enter "0" in a "Number of applicants" field if you track the information, but the correct value is zero.